The Armed Forces

 What support does Aurora provide to the Armed Forces community?

-We offer support to any serving member of the armed forces (Army, Navy & RAF) who is experiencing domestic abuse, sexual violence or stalking.
-We also offer support to family members where the person responsible for the abusive behaviour is currently serving.
+We offer support to any serving member of the British Army or Royal Navy who is experiencing domestic abuse, sexual violence or stalking.
+We also offer support to dependents of Army or Royal Naval personnel who are experiencing these issues.

-We work with our clients on a one-to-one basis, offering specialist advice tailored to their individual situation and support needs.
+We work with victims/survivors on a one-to-one basis, offering specialist advice tailored to their individual situation and support needs.
 We will support someone for as long as required.

 Our work prioritises safety and wellbeing.
-We use nationally recognised risk and needs assessment tools to ensure we provide the best possible support, reduce the risk of harm and keep our clients, their families and their children safe.
+We use nationally recognised risk and needs assessment tools to ensure we provide the best possible support, reduce the risk of harm and keep victims/survivors, their families and their children safe.

-Our work is also client-centred.
-That means we work with our clients on the basis of what they want to do, and we will not put pressure on them to take a particular course of action if they are not ready.
+Our work is also client centred.
+That means we work with victims/survivors based on what they want to do, and we will not put pressure on them to take a particular course of action if they are not ready.